 The SDDC is the only lessee for which we are required, under the SDDC contract, to provide all containers that they request.
 In the event that containers are not available within our fleet, we fulfill our obligations under the SDDC contract by purchasing new or used containers or subleasing containers and equipment from other leasing companies.
 This contract also allows the U.S. military to return containers in many locations throughout the world.
-Since the inception of the SDDC contract, we have delivered or transitioned approximately 144,000 containers and chassis to the U.S. military, of which approximately 93,000 containers have been returned.
-In addition, approximately 48,000 containers have been reported as unaccounted for and the U.S. Military paid a stipulated value for each such container.
+Since the inception of the SDDC contract, we have delivered or transitioned approximately 151,000 containers and chassis to the U.S. military, of which approximately 99,000 containers have been returned.
+In addition, approximately 49,000 containers have been reported as unaccounted for and the U.S. Military paid a stipulated value for each such container.
 The SDDC contract was awarded with a one-year base period, with four one-year extension options, and with a potential for up to five additional one-year "award terms," which award terms were considered and awarded based on an annual performance review and confirmation.
-We have been informed that we have been awarded our fifth SDDC contract extension, at this stage extending the term until June 23, 2013.
-We also received an "Exceptional" rating with a score of 93.0% for our performance under the SDDC contract for 2011 (the last period reviewed), pursuant to the annual performance review required there under.
-Due to these high evaluations, the total contract period under the SDDC contract has been extended for the full ten years.
-Contract renewal discussions will commence in the second half of 2012.
+Due to high performance evaluations, with the last evaluation resulting in an "Exceptional" rating with a score 93.0% in 2011, the total contract period under the SDDC contract has been extended for the full ten years and, at this stage, will expire on June 23, 2013.
+Contract renewal discussions will commence in the first half of 2013.
 We intend to bid for the renewal of the contract.